SilentVoid13/Templater/INTERNAL_TEMPLATES.md

 }
 ```

 **1st step:** First you need to develop your internal template function.
-As you can see, an internal template function is a function that takes no arguments and returns a string.
+As you can see, an internal template function is an asynchronous function that takes the `App` object as an argument and returns a string.
 This string will replace the template pattern (here `{{templater_daily_quote}}`) in the file.

 **2nd step:** When you finished your function, just add it to the `internal_templates_map` hashmap located at the top of the [internal_templates](https://github.com/SilentVoid13/Templater/blob/master/src/internal_templates.ts) file.
 Your desired template pattern is the key, and your internal template function is the value: